EMILY ELIZABETH SULLIVAN FRASER

 emilyefraser [at] gmail.com

 Emily Fraser is a San Francisco Bay Area documentary filmmaker committed to finding the poetry in the every day while provoking change around pressing social and environmental issues.
 Her work has been shown around the country and the globe, with screenings at Doc NYC, Big Sky Documentary Film Festival, LUNAFEST, the International Wildlife Film Festival, and the Pacific Film Archive, among others.
-Emily works as a freelance director/producer and cinematographer, and as a part-time instructor in film production and theory.
+Emily works as a freelance director/producer and cinematographer, and as a lecturer at Santa Clara University.
 In a previous life, she worked as an environmental consultant, focusing on projects in conservation, resource management, and alternative energy.
-Emily holds a bachelor’s degree in environmental policy and art/architecture from the College of William and Mary and an M.F.A in Documentary Film and Video from Stanford University.
+Emily holds a bachelor’s degree in environmental policy and art/architecture from the College of William and Mary and an MFA in Documentary Film and Video from Stanford University.

 Stanford University, Palo Alto, CA